The Patient in Room 18 (film)

 The Patient in Room 18 is a 1938 American mystery romantic comedy film directed by Bobby Connolly and Crane Wilbur.
 It stars Patric Knowles and Ann Sheridan.
 The screenplay written by Eugene Solow and Robertson White was based on a 1929 novel of the same name by author Mignon G. Eberhart.

+In the film, a private detective is hospitalized after suffering a nervous breakdown.
+In the hospital, a wealthy patient and the head doctor are both murdered, and valuable medicinal radium is stolen.
+The detective has to solve the murder mystery.

 Plot

-Private investigator Lance O'Leary (Patric Knowles) suffers a nervous breakdown from being unable to solve a case and his doctor has him hospitalized for rest.
-It just happens to be the same place where his lady friend, Sara Keate (Ann Sheridan), is the head nurse.
+Private investigator Lance O'Leary suffers a nervous breakdown from being unable to solve a case and his doctor has him hospitalized for rest.
+It just happens to be the same place where his lady friend, Sara Keate, is the head nurse.

 The first night there a murder takes place as wealthy Mr. Warren is killed in his room and $100,000 worth of medicinal radium on his chest is stolen.
 Also, head doctor Dr. Lethany is murdered as well.
-Everyone on the staff seems to have a motive and O'Leary must work with combative Inspector Foley (Cliff Clark) to solve the crime.
+Everyone on the staff seems to have a motive and O'Leary must work with combative Inspector Foley to solve the crime.